tdietzel/portfolio/README.md

 ## Description

-_This webpage practices using HTML and CSS to create a landing page about me, that will later be used as the homepage for my programming portfolio!_
+_This webpage practices using HTML and CSS to create a landing page about me, that will later be used as the homepage for my programming portfolio!
+The website includes a picture of my car, an about me section and even links to all my projects at Epicodus._

 ## Setup/Installation Requirements

-* _Follow the link to the website_
+* _Visual Studio Code_

 _Very simple and easy to view/navigate through_

 ## Known Bugs

-* _Work In Progress, not the most eye appealing yet_
+* _None found currently_

 ## License